ChrisSutcu/CODCalculator/README.md

 6. Exit the Script

 Press x at any time to exit.
-There will be a de-dugging step at the end that shows the final tracked COD points, ensure this is representative of the COD you are aiming to capture.
+There will be a de-bugging step at the end that shows the final tracked COD points, ensure this is representative of the COD you are aiming to capture.

 The script will save the results before closing.

 7. Output

-Results are saved in an Excel file named {group_name}COD_data.xlsx in the same directory as the images.
+Results are saved in an Excel file named {group_name}COD_data.xlsx

+Change the output_directory variable to change the location of this output file.

 The Excel file contains: